kaplantm/next-js-my-comics/public/static/series/Detective Comics Volume 1/issues/720/data.md

 ---
-title: "Cataclysm, Part Five: The First and the Last"
+title: "Part 5: The First and the Last"
 start: "April, 1998"
 end: null
 issueNumber: 720